 FCA collects fees for investment management in arrears, as indicated above.
 Fees for the Financial Planning Program are paid in advance.
 Fixed fees for the Financial Planning Program will not be refunded.
 Clients continue to have access until the end of the month in which services are terminated, as such no refund of fees will be due.

-E. Outside Compensation For the Sale of Securities to Clients
+D. Outside Compensation for the Sale of Securities to Clients

 Neither FCA nor its supervised persons accept any compensation for the sale of investment products, including asset-based sales charges or service fees from the sale of mutual funds.